LCTT/TranslateProject/sources/share/20150114 What is a good IDE for C or C++ on Linux.md

-Translating by ZTinoZ
-What is a good IDE for C/C++ on Linux
+Linux上有哪些比较好的C/C++ IDE？
 ================================================================================
-"A real coder doesn't use an IDE, a real coder uses [insert a text editor name here] with such and such plugins."
+"一个真正的程序员是不用IDE的，他们是用uses insert a text editor name here with such and such plugins."
 We all heard that somewhere.
 Yet, as much as one can agree with that statement, an IDE remains quite useful.
 An IDE is easy to set up and use out of the box.
 Hence there is no better way to start coding a project from scratch.
 So for this post, let me present you with my list of good IDEs for C/C++ on Linux.
 Why is C/C++ specifically?
 Because C is my favorite language, and we need to start somewhere.
 Also note that there are in general a lot of ways to code in C, so in order to trim down the list, I only selected "real out-of-the-box IDE", not text editors like Gedit or Vim pumped with [plugins][1].
 Not that this alternative is bad in any way, just that the list will go on forever if I include text editors.

 ### 1. Code::Blocks ###